apozas/localizable-measurements/README.md

   - [AllThreeEbitSolutions.nb](https://github.com/apozas/localizable-measurements/blob/main/AllThreeEbitSolutions.nb): Notebook that analytically finds all solutions to Equation 5 in the manuscript, giving all the two-qubit measurements that can be localized with three ebits in the finite-consumption Vaidman scheme.
   - [PPT_SDP.m](https://github.com/apozas/localizable-measurements/blob/main/PPT_SDP.m): MATLAB script that checks whether a two-qubit measurement is localizable with $n$ ebits via the SDP criterion of appendix D.

+  - [results](https://github.com/apozas/localizable-measurements/blob/main/results/): Folder containing the results as ``.mat`` files.
+In each of them ``knownM`` contains all the corresponding measurements.

 If you would like to cite this work, please use the following format: